ThingWerks/ThingWerks-IoT-Framework/HowTo/TWIT-Client-Programming-Guide.md

 - data uses safe write method, a backup of the existing data is always created like `/apps/twit/nv-nameOfClient-bak.json` in the `/apps/twit` folder.
 -  is non-volatile data that is read once during first boot of script and saved whenever you call file.write.nv();
 ### Interacting with Home Assistant and ESPHome Entities
-- specifying the Home Assistant of ESP entity names in `cfg` object means this TWIT Client will receive events for these entities.
+- specifying the Home Assistant or ESP entity names in `cfg` object means this TWIT Client will receive events for these entities.
+  - ```
+        cfg = {
+        moduleName: "test",      // give this NodeJS Client a name for notification
+        telegram: {                         // delete this object if you don't use Telegram
+            password: "password",           // password for telegram registration },
+        ha: [
+            "input_boolean.test",                    // add all your home assistant entities here "input_number.test2",
+            "input_button.test3",
+            "input_boolean.test4"
+        ],
+        esp: [
+          "myESPentity",
+        ],
+        },
+    ```
 - when an incoming even arrives, it will update the `state.ha[element]` or `state.esp[element]` with the incoming data from HA or ESPHome device.
 - the `element` number corresponds with the array position of that same entity in `cfg.ha` or `cfg.esp`
 - you must still create an emitter for each HA or ESP entity if you need specific core to execute upon arrival of an event update.